DIY Modal T-Shirt with Rainbow White Glitter

 I started this project by creating the cut file in Adobe Illustrator.
 AI files aren’t compatible with Cricut Design space though, so I saved it as an .svg before uploading to the cutter software.
 Remember that Design Space will sort each color onto a separate cutting mat, so be sure that your design elements are colored accordingly.
 If your word is welded together like “Rainbow” is then it’s ready to cut, but if you have separated pieces that you want to stay lined up, like “hello” and “little” then you need to select those pieces and Attach them.
 Otherwise, when you select Make It the pieces will still be on their coordinating color mat, but they’ll be all jumbled up and not in the order you have in the Design Space.

 Slide the Cricut mat under the guides on either side and push the arrow button to load the mat.
-Turn the dial to Iron On + to cut Glitter HTV and Light Cardstock to cut Holographic.
-We find these settings typically do the trick, but everyone’s blade is different and a test cut should be performed to ensure you’ll have the best cut.
+Our recommended settings (located at the bottom of each product page of our website) typically do the trick, but everyone’s blade is different and a test cut should be performed to ensure you’ll have the best cut.
 This blog post goes into more detail about test cutting.

 After cutting, unload the mat and use scissors to trim the cut pieces away from the rest of the heat transfer vinyl sheet.
 Grip your Siser Weeder and use the sharp hook to peel up a corner of the vinyl and remove the outside excess.
 Afterwards you can pick out the inners or “cavities” as we call them.

 Notice that Rainbow Holographic’s effect changes depending on how you place it on your cutting mat.
 You can either have horizontal or vertical color striping.
 It was a hard decision since I think both are striking, but I settled on the horizontal ombre effect.